ndevilla/iniparser/README.md

 Thanks a million times to Lars for his tremendous work and help in keeping this library alive!

+Many thanks to @touilleman for his exceptional contributions and efforts for maintaining this project for a decade.
+Many, you rock!

 ## I - Overview